RetroPie/RetroPie-Docs/docs/Optimization-for-Nintendo-64.md

 ##Optimizations to mupen64plus.cfg

-Thesse are all experimental settings I am playing with
+These are all experimental settings I am playing with

 Glide